livdroid/twitch_dart_api/README.md

 More here :
 https://dev.twitch.tv/docs/authentication/validate-tokens#who-must-validate-tokens

-Please call verifyToken() to do this request.
+Please call validateToken() to do this request.